(Updated August 25, 2021)

-It’s no secret that the past year has been overwhelming.
-So it’s only natural for the rollout of the new COVID-19 vaccine to come with its own set of new questions.
-As you contemplate getting vaccinated, we wanted to take a moment to review everything we know about the vaccines to date.
+It’s no secret that the past year+ has been overwhelming.
+So it’s only natural for the rollout of the COVID-19 vaccines to come with its own set of new questions.
+Please take a moment to review this important information that our clinical team has compiled about the COVID-19 vaccines to date.

 Who can get vaccinated?

 As of April 19, 2021, everyone over the age of 16 in the US is eligible for a COVID-19 vaccine.
 On May 10, 2021, the FDA expanded the emergency use authorization of the Pfizer-BioNTech COVID-19 vaccine to include adolescents 12 through 15 years of age, and as of May 12, 2021, the CDC now recommends that this vaccine be used among this population, and providers may begin vaccinating them right away.

 On Thursday, August 12, 2021, the U.S. Food and Drug Administration (FDA) amended the emergency use authorizations (EUAs) for both the Pfizer and Moderna COVID-19 vaccines to allow for the use of an additional (third) dose in certain individuals with weakened immune systems.
 And on Wednesday, August 18, 2021, the CDC released the Administration’s plan for COVID-19 booster shots for all American people.

 On Monday August 23, the FDA fully approved the first COVID-19 vaccine for the prevention of COVID-19 disease in individuals 16 years of age and older.
 The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 12 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.

 The following resources will help you figure out where and how to get vaccinated in your state: